 Lipton® has always led the way for tea.
-From Sir Thomas Lipton’s innovative Lipton® tea estate, to his exciting marketing promotions, Lipton® always stays one step ahead of the curve.
+From Sir Thomas Lipton’s innovative Lipton® tea estate, to his exciting marketing promotions—Lipton® has always been ahead of the curve.

 This is especially true when it comes to sustainability.
-Lipton® is doing more than ever to ensure that our refreshing tea tastes great not just today, but for years to come too.
+Lipton® is doing more than ever to ensure that our refreshing tea tastes great not just today, but for years to come.

 Where is Lipton® Tea Grown?

 Today, Lipton® touches many parts of the world.
-Lipton® tea is grown in estates in Kenya, Argentina and Sri Lanka, and we own Lipton® tea estates in Kenya and Tanzania.
-We work with the Rainforest Alliance to ensure that our tea is sourced sustainably, and workers get a fair deal.
+Lipton® tea is grown in estates in Kenya, Argentina and Sri Lanka.
+Lipton® owns tea estates in both Kenya and Tanzania.
+Across the world, we work with the Rainforest Alliance to ensure that our tea is sourced sustainably, and workers get a fair deal.

 The Rainforest Alliance and Lipton® Tea

-The Rainforest Alliance is an independent organization that works with individuals, communities and companies who depend on the land, to reduce environmental impacts and increase social and economic benefits.
+The Rainforest Alliance is an independent organization that works with individuals, communities and companies to reduce environmental impacts and ensure sustainable livelihoods.

 In May 2007, our parent company, Unilever, pledged to source tea sustainably by working with the Rainforest Alliance.
-In 2015, all our Lipton® tea bags were 100% Rainforest Alliance Certified.
+From 2015 onwards, 100% of our tea for Lipton® tea bags is sourced from Rainforest Alliance Certified tea gardens.